Non-abelian Hodge correspondence over singular K\"ahler spaces: Non-abelian Hodge correspondence on K ahler klt spaces

-where $\pi$ is a resolution of singularities $\pi:\widehat{X}\rightarrow X$. \end{definition}
+where $\pi:\widehat{X}\rightarrow X$ is a resolution of singularities. \end{definition}

-It can be easily seen that the diagram \eqref{equa-diagram-1} commutes.
-It's necessary to check that $\mu_X$ is independent of the choice of $\pi$.
-Let $\pi_1:X_1\rightarrow X$ and $\pi_2:X_2\rightarrow X$ be two resolution of singularities, we need to verify the following statement. \begin{lemma}[The well-definedness of $\mu_X$] \end{lemma} \begin{proof} Let $\widehat{X}$ be a desingularisation of the (unique) irreducible component of the fibre product $X_1\times_XX_2$ and so we have the following natural commuting diagram
+It is clear that the diagram \eqref{equa-diagram-1} commutes.
+It is necessary to check that $\mu_X$ is independent of the choice of $\pi$.
+Let $\pi_1:X_1\rightarrow X$ and $\pi_2:X_2\rightarrow X$ be two resolutions of singularities.
+We need to verify the following lemma. \begin{lemma}[Well-definedness of $\mu_X$] \end{lemma} \begin{proof} Let $\widehat{X}$ be a desingularization of the (unique) irreducible component of the fibre product $X_1\times_XX_2$.
+We then have a commutative diagram